Monetary policy publications – Inflation Reports

 In 1998, the Czech National Bank switched to direct inflation targeting.
 In the inflation targeting regime, the central bank’s communication with the public plays a significant role.
 One of the core elements of this communication is the publishing of quarterly Inflation Reports.

 The forecast for inflation at the “monetary policy horizon” (about 12–18 months ahead) is of greatest relevance to the decision-making on the current interest rate settings.
-Section II of the Inflation Report describes the forecast for the Czech economy as drawn up by the CNB’s Monetary and Statistics Department.
+Section II of the Inflation Report describes the forecast for the Czech economy as drawn up by the CNB’s Monetary Department.
 Section III describes and assesses economic and monetary developments in the previous quarter, which represent the starting conditions for the forecast.

 The inflation forecast and the assumptions underlying it are published with the aim of making monetary policy as transparent, comprehensible, predictable and therefore credible as possible.
 The Czech National Bank is convinced that credible monetary policy effectively influences inflation expectations and minimises the costs of maintaining price stability.
 Maintaining price stability is the Czech National Bank’s primary objective.